Compiling XCSoar

 Install the required Homebrew packages via the provisioning script:

-./ide/provisioning/install-darwin-packages.sh MACOS
+./ide/provisioning/install-darwin-packages.sh BASE MACOS

 To compile for macOS / ARM64, run: